 - Preheat the oven to 350F.
 Grease and flour two 9-inch cake pans and set aside.

-- Stir the baking soda and buttermilk together and set that aside as well.
+- Stir the baking soda and buttermilk together and set that aside.

 - Add the cornstarch to the mixture and beat until well incorporated.